 The Club has a relationship with City Parking (formally Quik Park), located at 118 West 44th Street between 6th and 7th Avenues.
 Entrances are on both 43rd and 44th Street.
-They offer our Members the price of $35 for 24-hour self-parking and $45 for 24-hour valet parking.
-Call 212.986.0300 with any questions.
+They offer our Members the price of $35 for 24-hour self-parking.
+At this time, City Park has suspended their valet service.
+Call 212.986.0300 with questions.

 The Cornell Club offers complimentary wireless access throughout The Club including guest rooms.
 The wireless network is protected and requires a username and password that can be provided by the Front Desk.

 The Club management and staff hope that Members of The Cornell Club-New York think of The Club as a home away from home.
 The Club welcomes any family members and guests to utilize The Club; each guest is permitted to visit twice per year without the Member present (all charges incurred will be billed to the Member's account), and an unlimited number of times with the Member present.
 Contact The Club to arrange for a guest pass.

 Guests will always be made to feel at home in the Lobby, however we do request that the Member is present prior to the guest's arrival.
 Notify the front desk if your guest may arrive before you.

 Absolutely!
 The Club prides itself on bringing the familial feeling of the Cornell University campus to New York City.
 Members' family and guests of all ages are welcome at The Club, and we are happy to provide accommodations and dining arrangements to suit.

 The Cornell Club welcomes applications for membership from Cornell University alumni, faculty, staff, and family members of Cornellians, as well as graduates of our affiliate schools and business associates of our Members.
 If you know someone who is interested in membership who is not affiliated with these categories, he or she can be sponsored to join as a Business Associate.